nunziatodamino/nunziatodamino.github.io/README.md

-# Nunziato Damino
+# Nunziato Damino — personal website

-A personal site with two entrances: a painting portfolio and **COSM-OS-2**, an Obsidian knowledge garden about physics and mathematics.
-Built with [Quartz](https://quartz.jzhao.xyz/) and hosted on GitHub Pages.
+My personal website brings together two parts of my work: painting and physics.

+The homepage asks which you are interested in: **the painter** or **the physicist**.
+The painter side collects selected paintings and exhibitions.
+The physicist side contains **COSM-OS-2**, my Obsidian knowledge garden about physics and mathematics.

+This is a personal project inspired by and built on [Quartz](https://quartz.jzhao.xyz/), with a custom homepage, portfolio, and exhibition archive.
+It is maintained for my own work and published on [nunziatodamino.github.io](https://nunziatodamino.github.io/).

 ## Preview locally